 Friends and family keep asking me how it feels to be a married woman.
 Well, it feels basically the same as before.
-Aside from the occasional butterflies that come with calling my husband my husband, life hasn’t changed much.
+Aside from the occasional butterflies that come with calling my husband my husband, life hasn’t changed much during this first month of marriage.
 Not that I was expecting it to—although I was kind of hoping I would transform into a domestic goddess overnight (no such luck, but I do have a ton of fancy new pots and pans from the registry, so stay tuned).
 I’m the same, he’s the same—and that’s a good thing!

 While everyday life is pretty much the same, I’ve noticed a subtle shift in the way we approach decisions, make plans, solve problems, and work together.
 We instinctively consult one another on matters big and small and seem to be more considerate and supportive of one another in general.
 “Me” truly became “we” once those vows were exchanged.

 There are certain tasks or chores that I find burdensome but my husband is happy to handle, and vice versa.
 I’m not going to lie: the ability to pawn those off (for life, please!) is a pretty nice perk.
 It’s been fun to take charge of the things I’m good at and watch him do the same.
-We’ve each fallen into our roles and established a system that’s mutually beneficial.
+We’ve each fallen into our roles and, even just during the first month of marriage, established a system that’s mutually beneficial.

 Random people start asking you about kids immediately